-Ecological maintenance ongoing activities intended to counteract processes of ecological degradation to sustain the attributes of an ecosystem.
+Ecological maintenance ongoing activities (such as applying appropriate fire or hydrological regimes) intended to counteract processes of ecological degradation to sustain the attributes of an ecosystem.
 This maintenance phase is distinguished from the restoration phase that precedes it.
 Higher ongoing maintenance is likely to be required at restored sites where higher levels of threats continue, compared to sites where threats have been controlled.